rust-lang/cargo/src/doc/contrib/src/issues.md

 There are several things to consider when triaging an issue:

 * Is this a duplicate?
-Search the issue tracker (including closed issues) to see if there is something similar or identical to what is reported.
+Search the issue tracker (including closed issues) to see if there is an issue with a similar or identical root cause to what is reported.
+  We generally focus issues around root causes so alternative solutions can be discussed and evaluated together.
   If it is obviously a duplicate, write a comment that it is a duplicate of the other issue, and close the issue.
   If it isn't obvious that it is a duplicate, leave a comment asking the author if the other issue covers what they reported.

 * For a bug, check if the report contains enough information to reproduce it.
   If you can't reproduce it, solicit more information from the author to